 These can move and fall over if they sink into the substrate.
 This is not only annoying, but it could be dangerous to the fish.

 Types Of Fish Tank Substrate

 So now we’ve covered the main consideration is around how much gravel you should use in a fish tank, and we’ve established that up to 3 inches may be needed, depending on what your plans are, let’s look at the different types of gravel, and other substrates you can use in an aquarium.

 The choice and selection will depend on the factors we’ve already discussed, plus whether your fish tank is populated by freshwater or saltwater species.

 You will also need to consider whether you can layer different types of substrate to ensure the absolute best base for your tank.

 Being the ideal substrate for planted tanks, it provides beneficial nutrients to your plants without altering the water chemistry too significantly.
-It will be more pH neutral, because high pH can be bad for aquatic plants.
-Substrate also gives plants a place to anchor in and get settled into the tank, spreading their roots and growing larger in a stable position.
+It will be more pH neutral because high pH can be bad for aquatic plants.
+The substrate also gives plants a place to anchor in and get settled into the tank, spreading their roots and growing larger in a stable position.

 2. Crushed coral and Aragonite

 If you intend to have plants in your tank then a substrate that is able to store nutrients for plants is essential.
 This is because obviously, plants get the majority of their nutrients from the root system.

 Aragonite is basically dead coral.
 Otherwise known as calcium carbonate or limestone rock.
 Some aquarium base materials sold as sand are actually calcium carbonate.
 The way to tell this is to test it by pouring a small amount of vinegar onto it.
 If it starts to froth, then it’s not sand, but calcium carbonate.
 This is not a problem, as long as it’s well manufactured and has the consistency you need.